ormam/prometheus-stack-monitoring/LAB-04-GRAFANA.md

 nano ~/monitoring-lab/docker-compose.yml
 ```

-- Add the following service:
+- Add the following service (and the "grafana_data" volume):

 ```
   grafana: